skedwards88/react-base/README.md

 }
 ```

+Prepending `repo-name` to the path and scope is required for working with GitHub pages since the page is hosted at `https://user-name.github.io/repo-name/`.
+This isn't true when running locally (or presumably when hosting from something other than GitHub pages).

 Now, if you load the page with internet connection, you will see a console log entry `SW Registered`.
 If you turn off internet connection in the dev tools, you can still load the page (and note that the `SW Registered` is not logged).

 #### Manifest

-Install this package, which will generate all of the different icons from a single icon, generate the manifest, and inject the icons and manifest into the html.
+Install this package (and the package that it wraps), which will generate all of the different icons from a single icon, generate the manifest, and inject the icons and manifest into the html.

-`npm install favicons-webpack-plugin --save-dev`
+`npm install --save-dev favicons favicons-webpack-plugin`

 Add to top of `webpack.config.js`: